arnavgautam/TreeHacks2015/HOLs/HOL-HTMLAppAndMobileServices/HOL.md

 	<script src='app.js'></script>
 	````

 1. Open **app.js** using a text editor.
 Check the MobileServiceClient class.
-This is the key class provided by the client SDK that provides a way for your application to interact with Windows Azure Mobile Services.
+This is the key class provided by the client SDK that provides a way for your application to interact with Microsoft Azure Mobile Services.
 The first parameter in the constructor is the Mobile Service endpoint and the second parameter is the Application Key for your Mobile Service.

 	Additionally, the **getTable()** function creates a proxy object (todoItemTable) for the SQL Database TodoItem.